THE PEACE NETWORK FOR SOCIAL HARMONY,

 After obtaining a Bachelor's Degree in Communication Sciences, Audrey Lamothe worked for more than a decade on a variety of community, social and educational projects, both in Quebec and abroad.
 In 2015, she decided to pursue a Master's Degree in Intercultural Mediation.
 During those two years of study, her research was focused on the arts as a tool for intercultural mediation, and on the empowerment of women from marginalized groups.

 She joined the Peace Network team in November of 2017, putting to use her skills in organizational, relational and intercultural communications as the organization’s Program and Communications Coordinator.
-Audrey is especially passionate for the promotion of diversity and inclusion, as well as the prevention of violence against women and girls.
+Audrey is especially passionate for the promotion of diversity and inclusion, as well as the prevention of violence.
 In addition, she contributes to the Network’s Peace Days initiative.
 Her current mandate includes building links between different organizations in the community, educational and public sectors, in addition to developing new partnerships that increase the collaboration and synergy which are at the heart of the organization’s success.

 Anna joins the Peace Network team with great enthusiasm and energy.
 She is a philosopher by training, having earned her Master's Degree from the University of Adam Mickiewicz in Poznan, Poland, and a Doctorate in Philosophy from the University of Grenoble Alpes in France.
 Anna specializes in language analysis and the ethics of interpersonal communication.
 She worked in France in an interdisciplinary team on the fight against discrimination.